rsms/ssl-client-auth-demo/README.md

 > In a real-world application, step 1 through 3 would be done by a real CA which certificate is already installed and shipped with major web browsers and operating systems, such as through VeriSign Trust Network.

 **Step 4.** Generate a new client certificate.
-Intheory, this is what you will do for every user that is granted access to whatever you are protecting.
+In theory, this is what you will do for every user that is granted access to whatever you are protecting.
 Still in a terminal in the ssl directory, do this and enter some user identifier when asked:

 ```sh
 $ ./gen-client.sh